12 Boston-Area Restaurants Where Kids Can Play While You Eat (and Relax)

 3. American Fresh Brewhouse and Beer Garden—Somerville

 Owned and operated by a husband and wife team who are also parents, American Fresh Brewhouse and Beer Garden is more than welcoming to families.
-There are three locations in Somerville, one in Boynton Yards and two at Assembly Row (that’s where you’ll find the outdoor, seasonal beer garden), where you can sip local brews and dine on tasty food.
+There are two locations in Somerville, one in Boynton Yards and one at Assembly Row, where you can sip local brews and dine on tasty food.
 Kids will love the outdoor spaces when the weather is nice and the kid-specific entertainment you’ll often find happening.
-Local musician Matt Heaton, among others, frequently stops by the beer garden to play some tunes.
+Local musician Matt Heaton, among others, frequently stops by the beer garden to play some tune

 Before I went to a Shake Shack I was skeptical of the hype, but now I’m a true believer.
-The burgers, fries and shakes are all delicious—the kind of delightfully decadent meal parents will love that kids will, too.
+The burgers, fries, and shakes are all delicious—the kind of delightfully decadent but quick meal parents and kids both love.
 Shake Shack Chestnut Hill is super kid-friendly, with a huge lawn for little ones to run around on, complete with kid-sized benches.
 It’s right next to the outdoor seating (with umbrellas for shade), so parents can keep an eye on the play without missing their meal.

 When you feel like having a healthy meal that still tastes great, head to Life Alive in Cambridge.
-There’s a lot packed into this two-storylocation, including a special kids’ area in the basement.
-Small tables and chairs plus toys mean that little ones will be entertained while you enjoy a rice bowl and green juice.
+There’s a lot packed into this two-story location, including a special kids’ area in the basement.
+Small tables and chairs, plus toys, means that little ones will be entertained while you enjoy a rice bowl and green juice.

 A cheery atmosphere gets even more fun on Sundays, with DIY sundaes and balloon animals.
 Photo courtesy of Summer Shack